 My recent work explores the soft, sustaining excitement of contentedness and genuine comfort that accompanies the times of life when everything is just fine.
 I find these lengths of existence to be among the most interesting for their seemingly “in-between” quality, yet in reality the majority of our life is spent not in the peaks or valleys, but somewhere in the middle.
 While they’re not marked by life-affirming memories, I hold these languid stretches so dear for the quiet warmth that accompanies simplicity.

-The Burnt Umber and Yellow Ochre used in this work was purchased at an estate sale I was exploring while visiting my family back home.
+The Raw Umber and Yellow Ochre used in this work was purchased at an estate sale I was exploring while visiting my family back home.
 This paint was old, and well loved by its previous owner, but I could tell by his annotations on the tubes that he was a hobby model maker during his “in-between” times.
 When things were calm in life, he found gentle elation in the exploration of a new passion.
-To some these activities read as mundane, but to this stranger and me they are the enveloping of comfort.
+To some, these activities read as mundane, but to this stranger and me they are the enveloping of comfort.

 Bite My Tongue

 There is a dichotomy between thought and speech, emotion and projection, feeling and telling.
 Racing thoughts, ruminating notions, and uncertain actions occupy the same infinite space as a lexicon of social mores.
 The innumerable thoughts that surge through our minds are sifted down through a screen of what is acceptable, attractive, or unobjectionable, until a carefully curated silhouette is projected.
 Bite My Tongue is a visual abstraction of reticent self-criticisms, beliefs undeclared, and retorts silenced by an apprehensive mind.
 Take a look below to glimpse the multitude of thoughts bouncing around an anxious mind, while struggling to maintain a pristine exterior that plays nice with others.
 In a world short on candor and over saturated with internet flattery, don't you wonder what others really think?